Athens County Veterans Treatment Court (VTC) - Athens, Ohio USA

 This program includes regular court appearances before the Veterans Treatment Court Judge.
-Treatment is provided and supervised through the combined effort of the Athens Adult Parole Authority, the Veterans Administration (VA), the court and other community agencies.
+Treatment is provided and supervised through the combined effort of the Athens Adult Parole Authority, the Veterans Administration (VA), the court and other community treatment/counselling agencies.
 Participation usually includes individual and group counseling, good behavior, drug testing, and regular attendance in the treatment court program.

-Why Should I do Veterans Court?
+Why Should I participate in Veterans Court?

-The following information is general in nature and may have other requirements not listed below.
 Because the program is always evolving to be the best it can be, it may be modified at any time as the program develops.
 If interested in the program, Veterans currently charged with an offense are encouraged to contact their attorney to discuss the program as an option.